1j01/rezzy-zoom-and-enhance/README.md

 - [Clone the repo.][git clone]
 - Install [Node.js][] if you don't have it, then open up a command prompt / terminal in the project directory.
 - Install project dependencies with `npm install`
+- Start the superresolution server with `npm start`
+- For **Firefox**, run `npx web-ext run` in the project directory
+  - It will open a window with the extension temporarily installed.
+  - When you make changes:
+    - It will automatically reload the extension.
+    - Reload pages you're testing on to get the updated content script.
-- In Google Chrome, type `chrome://extensions` in the address bar
+- For **Chrome**, type `chrome://extensions` in the address bar
   - Turn on Developer mode
   - Click "Load unpacked" and select the root of this repository as the folder
-- Start the superresolution server with `npm start`
+  - When you make changes:
+    - Click the Reload button in the Extensions page
+    - Reload pages you're testing on to get the updated content script.

 ## Usage
 - Visit a webcomic, such as [Paranatural](https://www.paranatural.net/comic/chapter-1)... well, maybe that's not the best example, at the begining, but it works really well once the art gets better.
 [Kill Six Billion Demons](https://killsixbilliondemons.com/comic/kill-six-billion-demons-chapter-1/), [Sleepless Domain](https://www.sleeplessdomain.com/comic/chapter-1-cover)